SenseTecnic/wotkit-docs/source/api_v1/api_sensor_groups.rst

 List Groups
 -----------
-Provides a list of groups on the system as an array using the JSON format specified in :ref:`sensor-group-format-label`
+Provides a list of all PUBLIC groups on the system as an array using the JSON format specified in :ref:`sensor-group-format-label`

 .. list-table::
   :widths: 10, 80